jmmastey/bundler-stats/README.md

         bundle-stats stats           # Displays basic stats about the gems in your Gemfile bundle-stats version         # Prints the bundler-stats version

-Or just run `bundle-stats` anywhere within your ruby project.
-You can emit JSON for automatic consumption with `-f json`.

 The most obvious thing to do is run the command by itself, which should help identify problem areas:

     > bundle-stats